WRF Physics¶

 Note

-To use this option, WRF must be built with the configuration setting -DBUILD_RRTMK = 1 (modify in configure.wrf).
+To use this option, WRF must be built with the configuration setting -DBUILD_RRTMK = 1 (this can be modified in configure.wrf prior to compiling).

 RRTMG-fast¶